Boris-Barboris/AtmosphereAutopilot/README.md

 Short GUI description:
 * _Level_ - simple leveling regime.
 Upon activation, CF will save surface-relative inclination of velocity and will follow it.
 If altitude is not set, will keep vertical speed at zero.
 * _Course_ - follows azimuth setpoint, set in field _desired course_.
 If altitude is not set, will keep vertical speed at zero.
 On high latitudes (>80 degrees) will switch to _Level_ mode.
 * _Waypoint_ - primitive waypoint following.
 Designed for pick-and-fly functionality.
 When activated, _pick waypoint_ button appears under mode tabs, as well as waypoint latitude-longtitude representation.
+Waypoint control is turned off when destination is closer than 200 meters to be followed by _Level_ mode activation.
 * _desired course_ - azimuth in degrees to follow in _Course_ mode.
 * _Hold specific altitude_ - activate if want altitude control.
 * _desired altitude_ - desired baromethric altitude in meters above sea level.
 * _Speed control_ - throttle automation to maintain speed setpoint.
 Handeled by "Prograde thrust controller".
 * _Cruise speed_ - m/s airspeed setpoint for speed control.
-* _strength mult_ - default value 0.5.
+* _strength mult_ - default value 0.6.
 Will be multiplied in the runtime on Director controller's strength to restrain maneuvers.
 Tune to achieve slover or faster behaviour.
 * _height relax time_ - default value 6.0 seconds.
 Time frame of proportional control law jurisdiction, related to relaxation behaviour.
 Tune to prevent overshooting, if really needed.
 * _height relax Kp_ - gain for proportional law, decrease to slow down relaxation.
 * _max climb angle_ - default value 30 degrees.
 Limit on climb and drop maneuver pitch.
 Will sometimes be exceeded, it's okay.